MLHale/nebraska-gencyber/teachers/firewall/README.md

 ```
 ![iptables screenshot](./img/inputwebrule.png)

 This output looks very similar to the example table that we discussed earlier.
-Here source and desination ip addresses of `0.0.0.0\0` is equivalent to "any".
-So the rule is equivalent to saying, match all TCP packets from **any** source to **any** desitination with a destination port 80.
+Here source and destination IP addresses of `0.0.0.0\0` is equivalent to "any".
+So the rule is equivalent to saying, match all TCP packets from **any** source to **any** destination with a destination port 80.

 If you did it right, your webserver should be accessible again.
 Go ahead and confirm.